glaucia86/msgraph-nextjs-workshops/demo-01/STEP-BY-STEP-ENGLISH.md

-# Reminder App - A Step by Step Tutorial
+# Authentication App - A Step by Step Tutorial

 *(put picture about the application here)*